exposure metering techniques

 There are specific reasons why I did not simply use auto-metering and dial in exposure compensation, but chose to use manual mode.

-Something else to take cognizance of is that metering with variable-aperture zooms can be problematic.
+Something else to take cognizance of is that metering with variable-aperture zooms can be problematic if done at maximum aperture, and you zoom in and out.

 I explain more on a following page on when to choose between center-weighted, evaluative (matrix) and spot-meter metering modes .